kerenoded/aws-fargate-workload-runner/README.md

 ## Adding a New Scenario

 1. Create `src/awfr/scenarios/<your_scenario>.py`.
-2. Implement a module-level entrypoint:
+2. Implement a module-level entrypoint with this exact signature:
    ```python
    def run(run_env: RunEnv, metrics_writer: MetricsWriter) -> dict:
        ...
    ```
+   The return value is a plain `dict` that is merged into `summary.json` — include any scenario-level counters you want surfaced (e.g. `{"sends_succeeded": 1000, "sends_failed": 2}`).
-3. Register it in `src/awfr/scenarios/registry.py`:
+3. Register the scenario in `src/awfr/scenarios/registry.py`:
    ```python
    from awfr.scenarios import your_scenario